 Dean of the College of Arts & Sciences

-Kate Costello-Sullivan is dean of the College of Arts and Sciences.
-She leads the College of Arts and Sciences, the largest of three academic divisions at Le Moyne College.
+Kate Costello-Sullivan is dean of the College of Arts and Sciences, the largest of three academic divisions at Le Moyne College.
 Arts and Sciences encompasses all academic departments and programs, faculty, staff and students in the Humanities, Social Sciences, Natural Sciences, and Visual and Performing Arts.
-Dr. Costello-Sullivan also oversees the Integral Honors Program, the College’s Core Curriculum, and the Arts and Sciences administrative team.
-She is a member of the President’s Council.
+Dr. Costello-Sullivan also oversees the Integral Honors Program, Le Moyne’s Core Curriculum, and the Arts and Sciences administrative team.
+She is a member of the President’s Council and works closely with the Provost, Student Development, and the Office of Alumni and Parent Programs.

 Dr. Costello-Sullivan graduated from Rutgers College, New Brunswick, with a degree in English and Spanish and a minor in Psychology.
 She earned her M.A. and Ph.D. in English/Irish Studies from Boston College.
 Dr. Costello-Sullivan began her teaching career at Le Moyne College in the fall semester of 2004.